This article is part of a larger series on Hiring.

 After reviewing applicants, it’s time to narrow down the field and conduct interviews.
 Don’t overwhelm yourself with too many interviews—keep it to fewer than a dozen.
 This will ensure you interview only the best candidates.

 During your interviews, ask similar questions of each applicant.
 By doing so, you can compare the answers based on those questions.
-Consider using real-world examples in your questions too.
+Consider using real-world examples in your questions, too.
 If you’ve had a recent group of new remote hires, consider asking how the IT professional would manage technology for a distributed workforce.
+You may also want to tailor your questions to the type of IT professional you need to hire.

-Here are some sample questions you may find useful:
+Here are some sample questions you may find useful when interviewing an IT role candidate:

 - How do you stay current on your certifications, and do you find them valuable?